If you’re a pooch parent, knowing by heart what can dogs eat and what foods are toxic to dogs is definitely a must.

 No!
-While chickpeas serve as the base ingredient for this Middle Eastern treat, the typical hummus recipe contains garlic, which is toxic for your pooch.
 A better alternative would be plainly steamed or boiled chickpeas.
 Apart from being packed with dietary fiber, chickpeas also contain raffinose, which helps promote and support ideal digestive function.

 Yes, but it is not recommended.
 Although this breakfast treat is made from whole-grain oats that are loaded with fiber and helps keep gut health in tiptop shape, its sugar content may cause spikes in your dog’s blood sugar levels if given on a regular basis.
 A few pieces can be given to your pooch as an occasional treat, but make sure he drinks a lot of water afterwards.

 Yes!
 Green apples contain lots of nutrients like soluble fiber, Vitamin C, as well as antioxidants that help prevent inflammation and cellular damage.
 While dogs can eat the skins of green apples, it is important to remember that they should not be given the cores or seeds.
 Besides the possibility that your pooch can choke on them, apple seeds also contain traces of cyanide that can be toxic to your pet.